Mayonnaisu/manga-image-translator/README.md

 - Slower and heavier.
 - Speech bubbles are dirtier.
 - Prone to server overloaded error. (just retry it XD)
+- Image size gets significantly bigger because images are converted to .png format to better handle large dimension since the supported maximum dimension for .jpg format is limited.
 - ~~Reading position may not be saved properly if your reading app uses the last page opened instead of something like the last scroll position.~~